markusmoenig/Eldiron/docs/docs/official_rules.md

     <h2>One Rulebook For The World</h2>
     <p>
-      A Warrior, an Orc, a training sword, a healing spell, and a leather vest should all mean something before a project author writes custom scripts.
+      A Warrior, an Orc, a training sword, a healing spell, and a leather vest should all mean something before a project author writes custom behavior graphs.
       The official ruleset is that shared meaning.
     </p>
   </div>